iszczesniak/cpp/generic/index.md

 ## An example of object-oriented programming

-The same functionality we could implement using dynamic programming.
+The same functionality we could implement using dynamic polymorphism.
 However, the assembly code is much more complicated, because of the call to a virtual function.